A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 Hunting In Africa

 Hunting In Africa by Bill Morkel (1980).
 The author has been a professional hunter through most of his life, leading safaris in many of the big game countries of Africa.
-He has now racked up his rifles and has set down his experiences, conclusions and suggestions on how to and how not to go about the sport.
+After he retired from hunting, he set down his experiences, conclusions and suggestions on how to and how not to go about the sport.
 He gives graphic accounts of incidents on his safaris and he gives hints and suggestions regarding equipment, survival and general comfort while living under primitive conditions in the bush.

 John Northcote